 - The 22209 Mumbai Central - New Delhi AC Duronto Express takes the same amount of time to reach Delhi as the August Kranti Rajdhani Express (about 17 hours).
 This superfast train, which has only three stops, departs Mumbai Central at 11.15 p.m. and arrives in New Delhi Railway Station the next day at 4.30 p.m.
-It only runs on Mondays and Fridays.
+The train only runs on Mondays and Fridays.
 The fare is the same as the Rajdhani trains.
 It's punctual, and cleanliness and ticket availability are good.
 There's a Foreign Tourist Quota too.

-- Also from Bandra Terminus, a cheaper but still fast, option is the 12909 Mumbai Bandra Terminus - NZM Garib Rath.
+- Also from Bandra Terminus, a cheaper but still fast option is the 12909 Mumbai Bandra Terminus - NZM Garib Rath.
 Garib Rath trains are "poor chariot" trains, which have no frills three-tier air-conditioned sleepers.
 The trains are often quite new and in good condition, and are clean and punctual.
 This train departs Bandra Terminus at 4.35 p.m. and arrives at H. Nizamuddin Railway Station at 9.40 a.m. the next morning.
-The fare is 1,000 rupees in 3A.
+The fare is approximately 1,000 rupees in 3A.
 The train only runs on Tuesdays, Thursdays, and Saturdays.
-Punctuality is excellent.
-It doesn't have a Foreign Tourist Quota.
+Do note that it doesn't have a Foreign Tourist Quota.

-- If you don't want to pay higher dynamically priced fares and don't mind a longer journey time, the 12925 Paschim Express, although it's a bit slower with more stops and takes about 23 hours.
+- If you don't want to pay higher dynamically priced fares and don't mind a longer journey time, the 12925 Paschim Express Deluxe Super Fast runs daily, has 25 stops and takes about 23 hours.
 The train departs Bandra Terminus at 11.35 a.m. and arrives at New Delhi Railway Station at 10.40 a.m. the next morning.
-It runs daily.
 The fare in 1AC is 3,855 rupees.
 2A is 2,250 rupees.
-3A is 1,845 rupees.
-SL (non-air-conditioned sleeper) is 700 rupees.
+3A is 1,555 rupees.
+SL (non-air-conditioned sleeper) is 585 rupees.
 There's a Foreign Tourist Quota.
 The only drawback is that ticket availability under the General Quota is average.